-These Southern Style Pressure Cooker Collard Greens are flavorful, tender, and cooked in half the time than the stove top method.
+These Southern Style Pressure Cooker Collard Greens are flavorful, tender, and cooked in half the time as the stove top method.
 Now you can enjoy collard greens any day of the week!

 If you live in the South, then you know all about the amazing way collard greens are cooked down here.
-For me, southern style collard greens are like a dream come true.
-In fact, it’s a must item I have to have on my Thanksgiving plate.
+For me, southern-style collard greens are like a dream come true.
+It’s a must-have item I have to have on my Thanksgiving plate.
 I avoided making it at home for the longest time because of how long the process was of making the greens.

-But the Instant Pot Electric Pressure Cooker came to the rescue and now I can make collards in less than an hour!
-I’m sharing my one pot collard green recipe that can be made with little to no effort while you prepare the rest of your dinner.
-Lookout Thanksgiving, my collards are going to be the easiest thing you make.
+But the Instant Pot Electric Pressure Cooker came to the rescue, and now I can make collards in less than an hour!
+I’m sharing my dump-and-go collard green recipe that can be made with little to no effort while you prepare the rest of your dinner.
+Lookout, Thanksgiving, my collards are going to be the easiest thing you make.

 Why you should eat more Collard Greens

-Also, collard greens are delicious when prepared right and are a great way to introduce kids to vegetables.
-My 10 year old loves these southern style collard greens so I make them quite often.
+Collard greens are rich in many essential vitamins and offer great health benefits.
+They are also delicious when prepared right and are a great way to introduce kids to vegetables.
+My 10-year-old loves these southern-style collard greens, so I often make them.

 What makes these pressure cooker Collard Greens so Flavorful?